saezlab/liana/README.md

 SingleCellSignalR (SCAomni);
 iTALK;
 scTalk - to be implemented;
-cell2cell - to be implemented;
+cell2cell - to be implemented.

 ## Resources